LizardByte/Sunshine/docs/source/contributing/localization.rst

       - 'sunshine/**'

 When testing locally it may be desirable to manually extract, initialize, update, and compile strings.
-Python is required for this, along with the dependencies in the `./scripts/requirements.txt` file.
+Python is required for this, along with the python dependencies in the `./scripts/requirements.txt` file.
+Additionally, `xgettext <https://www.gnu.org/software/gettext/>`_ must be installed.

    Extract, initialize, and update
       .. code-block:: bash